Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

 - **Orchestrator** – Required.
 Select the orchestrator you wish to use to manage this store

 - **Ignore SSL Warning** - Optional.
 Select this if you wish to ignore SSL warnings from F5 that occur during API calls when the site does not have a trusted certificate with the proper SAN bound to it.
-If you chose Custom Field when creating the Certificate Store Type, the default value of False will be assumed and SSL warnings will cause errors during orchestrator extension jobs.
+If you chose not to add this Custom Field when creating the Certificate Store Type, the default value of False will be assumed.
+If this value is False (or missing) SSL warnings will cause errors during orchestrator extension jobs.

 - **Use Token Authentication** - Optional.
 Select this if you wish to use F5 Big IQ's token authentiation instead of basic authentication for all API requests.
 If you chose not to add this optional Custom Field when creating the Certificate Store Type, the default value of False will be assumed and basic authentication will be used for all API requests for all jobs.
 Setting this value to True will enable an initial basic authenticated request to acquire an authentication token, which will then be used for all subsequent API requests.

 - **Server Username/Password** - Required.
 The credentials used to log into the F5 Big IQ device to perform API calls.
-These values for server login can be any of:
+These values for server login can be either:

   - UserId/Password
-  If you
-  - PAM provider information to pass the UserId/Password or UserId/SSH private key credentials
+  - PAM provider information used to look up the UserId/Password credentials

   Please make sure these credentials have Admin rights on the F5 Big IQ device and can perform SCP functions as described in the F5 Big IQ Prerequisites section above.

 - **Use SSL** - N/A.  This value is not referenced in the F5 Big IQ Orchestrator Extension.
-Whether a TLS connection is utuilized when consuming F5 Big IQ endpoints is driven by the URL you enter for Client Machine and if it is entered as http:// or https://.
+The value you enter for Client Machine, and specifically whether the protocol entered is http:// or https:// will determine whether a TLS (SSL) connection is utilized.

-- **Inventory Schedule** – Set a schedule for running Inventory jobs or none, if you choose not to schedule Inventory at this time.
+- **Inventory Schedule** – Set a schedule for running Inventory jobs or "none", if you choose not to schedule Inventory at this time.